yochaigal/cairn/wip/2e/setting-seeds.md

 - Roll on the [Resources](#resources) table and record the results.
    - What resources are in abundance, and what are scarce?
    - How do these factors relate to the other aspects of the region, and how does it shape the people that live there?

+Once you've gathered the results of these tables, combine them in order to create a cohesive theme for this region.
+For example, if I rolled a region covered in plains and surrouned by Rivers, I might assume that the locals here were tradespeople, selling their wares to the neighbors downriver.
+If I rolled that the people there were religious and sought conversion, I'd assume they were a proud folk, but prone to religious extremes and proselytizing.
+And if their primary resources were land, I'd assume they grew their own food, but that their traders were always on the search for spices from distant lands.

 ### Topography